starship/starship/docs/config/README.md

 **Module**: A component in the prompt giving information based on contextual information from your OS.
 For example, the "nodejs" module shows the version of NodeJS that is currently installed on your computer, if your current directory is a NodeJS project.

 **Variable**: Smaller sub-components that contains information provided by the module.
-For example, the "version" segment in the "nodejs" module contains the current version of NodeJS.
+For example, the "version" variable in the "nodejs" module contains the current version of NodeJS.

 By convention, most modules have a prefix of default terminal color (e.g. `via ` in "nodejs") and an empty space as a suffix.